Ana Mendes Godinho

-Ana Mendes Godinho (born 1972) is a Portuguese legal expert, civil servant and politician.
-A member of the Portuguese Socialist Party (PS), she is the current Minister of Labour, Solidarity and Social Security in the Portuguese Government, having previously served as Secretary of State for Tourism.
+Ana Manuel Jerónimo Lopes Correia Mendes Godinho (born 29 June 1972) is a jurist, public servant, and politician from Portugal.
+She currently serves as a deputy in the Portuguese Parliament and is the candidate for the Socialist Party (PS) for the Sintra City Council.
+She was the Minister of Labour, Solidarity, and Social Security in the XXII and XXIII Constitutional Governments, having previously served as Secretary of State for Tourism.

+In January 2025, she was announced as the Socialist Party (PS) candidate for the presidency of the Sintra City Council in the 2025 local elections, the second most populous municipality in Portugal.

 Early life and career

-Ana Manuel Jerónimo Lopes Correia Mendes Godinho was born in the Portuguese capital, Lisbon on 29 June 1972.
+Ana Manuel Jerónimo Lopes Correia Mendes Godinho was born in the Portuguese capital, Lisbon on 29 June 1972, to a family from Vila Nova de Foz Côa.
 She has a younger brother.
 She went to high school at Colégio Mira Rio in Lisbon, a private institution linked to Opus Dei.
 She graduated in law from the Faculty of Law of the University of Lisbon and followed post-graduate studies in Labour Law.
 After a legal internship, she became a legal consultant to the Portuguese Ministry of National Defence and, later, the Directorate-General for Tourism, between 1997 and 2001.
 She is a qualified Labour Inspector and from 2001 directed the department for the Support of Inspection Activity at the Portuguese Authority for Working Conditions (ACT).
 She was vice-president of the Portuguese National Tourism Authority (Turismo de Portugal), and a member of the Board of two tourism companies.
 She also coordinated the post-graduate degree on Tourism Law at the Lisbon University.